amos1969/pandas-for-teachers/README.md

 Sentance

 Part 1: Beginners Session - similar to STEM Centre one
-Part 2: Postcode data to map
+Part 2: Clean data you get from elsewhere
-Part 3: Car Park Data
+Part 3: Display diagrams for your data manually
-Part 4: Personal weather forecast
+Part 4: Display diagrams automagically
+Part 5: Put your data onto a map by Postcode
+Part 6: What can you make?